raspibolt/raspibolt/system-configuration.md

   $ sudo apt install hdparm
   ```

-* Your external drive should be connected as `/dev/sda1`.
+* Your external disk should be connected as `/dev/sda`.
-  Check if this is the case and look for the mountpoint `/`
+  Check if this is the case by listing the names of connected block devices

   ```sh
   $ lsblk -pli